ytti/oxidized-script/README.md

     -t, --timeout          timeout value to use
     -e, --enable           enable password to use
-    -c, --community        snmp community to use for discovery -g, --group            group to run commands on -r, --threads          specify ammount of threads to use for running group (default: 1) --protocols        protocols to use, default "ssh, telnet" -v, --verbose          verbose output, e.g. show commands sent -d, --debug            turn on debugging
+    -c, --community        snmp community to use for discovery -g, --group            group to run commands on (ios, junos, etc), specified in oxidized db -r, --threads          specify ammount of threads to use for running group (default: 1) --regex    	   run on all hosts that match the regexp --protocols        protocols to use, default "ssh, telnet" -v, --verbose          verbose output, e.g. show commands sent -d, --debug            turn on debugging